henry0928/Voronoi-Diagram-and-Delaunay-Triangulation/README.md

 Test whether the shader can give different colors according t odifferent pixels

 `test_Voronoi:`<br>
 Test the correctness of the voronoi diagram.
-Complete the test by comparing the `voronoi cell` in the `voronoi diagram`.
+Complete the test by comparing the `voronoi cell` in the `voronoi diagram`

 # Engineering Infrastructure
 - Build: `make`